Feel like yourself again

 Finasteride Medication

 Finasteride (generic for Propecia®) is an oral prescription medication.
-It works by stopping the body from converting testosterone into DHT (short for dihydrotestosterone), a hormone that binds to receptors on the scalp and damages hair follicles.
+It works by stopping the body from converting testosterone into DHT (short for dihydrotestosterone), a hormone that binds to receptors on your scalp and damages hair follicles.

 Topical Minoxidil